 There are generally patterns to it and by paying attention, you can really save money.
 By knowing what to buy in January, you might just save enough to afford a vacation in July.
 January tends to be a low spending month for me though.
 It’s coming right after Christmas and right after the Boxing Day sales where I often stock up on gifts for the coming year.

 I’m an odd mixture of frugal and spendthrift.
 I like to save money if and when I can but at the same time, I’m in a place in my life where I like to indulge in the things I like sometimes.
 For example, don’t bother coming to my house with any ketchup but Heinz or any mayo but Hellmanns.

-But I do look at the grocery flyers and I build my menu plans around the best deals (on food we actually like and will eat).
+I have my little splurges that I’m willing to spend more on, but I do look at the grocery flyers and I build my menu plans around the best deals (on food we actually like and will eat).
 I shop way ahead for Christmas and other occasions.
-There are a few people I know having babies this year and a few getting married.

-I already have gifts for most of them.
-I look for Boxing Day and other clearance sales and I keep my eyes open when travelling or going to flea and artisan markets.
+I look for clearance sales and I keep my eyes open when travelling or going to flea and artisan markets.
 When I can find something really special that’s regularly priced $150 but marked down to $30 and it’s perfect for one of those gifts, I snatch it up.

 What to Buy in January

 Gym memberships and eating plans like Weight Watchers.

 Because so many people are making New Year’s resolutions about losing weight and getting in shape, these items almost always have reduced prices in January so it’s a great time to sign up.
 Be sure to read any contracts carefully though and don’t get too wrapped up in the amazing deals they’re offering.

 In case you don’t care to head to a gym, you can usually find some fabulous bargains on your own home gym equipment.

 Need a new winter coat or boots?
 This is a great time to find them at clearance prices.
 Of course, the selection isn’t always the best but I’ve scored some really good deals on these in January.